andres20980/kasten-docs/docs/operating.md

 1. Create a Kubernetes Secret, k10-dr-secret , using the passphrase provided while enabling Disaster Recovery as described in Specifying a Disaster Recovery Passphrase .
 2. Install a fresh Veeam Kasten instance in the same namespace as the above Secret.
-3. Provide bucket information and credentials for the object storage location or NFS file storage location where previous Veeam Kasten backups are stored.
+3. Provide bucket information and credentials for the object storage location or NFS/SMB file storage location where previous Veeam Kasten backups are stored.
 4. Create KastenDRReview resource providing the source cluster information.
 5. Create KastenDRRestore resource referring to the KastenDRReview resource and choosing one of the restore points provided in the KastenDRReview status.
 6. The steps 4 and 5 can be skipped and KastenDRRestore resource can be created directly with the source cluster information.